 Over the past 2 years, data analytics has played a critical role in the way we’ve adapted and responded to the COVID-19 pandemic.
 In the UK, the government and public services opened up certain datasets to the private sector for the first time.
 In other cases, we saw individual public services pool their datasets, allowing for more sophisticated data analysis.

 For corporations, the proliferation of data analytics, technology, BI and AI means we’re entering an era where entire businesses can unlock superspeed decision making and generate unheard-of value across all industries and at all levels.
 This potential to successfully ‘pair knowledge workers and next-gen BI’ will remain untapped, however, if we don’t correct common mistakes we make when using data today.
+Let us look at some of the common data mistakes that you can avoid by joining a Power BI Certification training.

 One of the biggest mistakes we can make is to look for data, only after sourcing all our ideas.
 One example of this is in marketing, where creative minds brainstorm campaigns and strategies across an ever-increasing number of channels, but often before consulting the data and sometimes outright ignoring it.
 This is never how we should use data, and it’s a common occurrence in these departments.